Glossitis: Symptoms

 Depending upon the underlying cause, there may be additional signs and symptoms such as pallor, oral ulceration and angular cheilitis.

 Causes

 Anemias

 Iron-deficiency anemia is mainly caused by blood loss, such as may occur during menses or gastrointestinal hemorrhage.
-This often results in a depapilled, atrophic glossitis, giving the tongue a bald and shiny appearance, along with pallor (paleness) of the lips and other mucous membranes a tendency towards recurrent oral ulceration, and cheilosis (swelling of the lips).
-The appearance of the tongue in iron deficiency anemia has been described as diffuse or patchy atrophy with tenderness or burning.
-One cause of iron deficiency anemia is sideropenic dysphagia (Plummer–Vinson or Paterson–Brown–Kelly syndrome) which is also characterized by esophageal webbing and dysphagia.
+This often results in a depapilled, atrophic glossitis, giving the tongue a bald and shiny appearance, along with pallor (paleness) of the lips and other mucous membranes a tendency towards recurrent oral ulceration, and angular cheilitis (crockings and inflammation at the corners of the lips).
+The appearance of the tongue in iron-deficiency anemia has been described as diffuse or patchy atrophy with tenderness or burning.
+One cause of iron-deficiency anemia is sideropenic dysphagia (Plummer–Vinson syndrome, also called Paterson–Brown–Kelly syndrome) which is also characterized by esophageal webbing and dysphagia.